 I always want my patients out running and playing in the best of weather.
 The goal of treatment is to go out and enjoy spring at any time of the day.

 One tip: Take a shower at nighttime so you’re not sleeping in pollen; it gets trapped in your hair.
 You can use air purifiers to help rid indoor air of allergens and if you have an air conditioner, use it.

-5. Are allergies worse this year?
+5. Are seasonal allergies getting worse?
 I’ve heard that might be the case because of global warming extending the seasons.

 There is some evidence that the seasons are getting longer and that this might be attributable to global warming.
 In the past 20 years, there has also been an increase in most kinds of allergic disorders.

-6. When will we start seeing some relief from tree pollen, which is so high right now?
+6. When will we start seeing some relief from tree pollen?
 And what’s next for late April, May, June and July?

-Trees started pollinating in February this year and they are peaking right now.
+Trees start pollinating in February and they are peaking right now.
 They will stop pollinating this month (April) or if it’s a long season, that will stretch into May.
 People who are allergic to both tree and grass pollen may experience a double hit with grass pollen peaking in May, June and July.